securityjoes/ForensicMiner/README.md

 #### Know This Before Installation
 * Always install ForensicMiner from "C:\" drive.
 * Always run ForensicMiner as administrator, if not, some things may not work properly.

+#### Automatic Installation Process
+1. From this GitHub repository press on "<> Code" and then press on "Download ZIP"
+2. Then move "FM-Package.zip" and "FM-Extractor.ps1" to the "C:\" drive and execute "FM-Extractor.ps1" with administrator privileges.
+3. Thats it, you can now use ForensicMiner.

+#### Automatic Installation Process - Video Guide